Scotland vs Hungary TV channel, start time and how to watch

 A victory would put Scotland on four points, which is highly likely to be enough to finish as one of the four best third-place teams at the end of the Euro 2024 group stages.

-Anything else will not be good enough, given Scotland’s poor goal difference following the 5-1 defeat to Germany on the opening night, while Hungary know a win could still be enough for them to progress despite coming into the final round on zero points.
+A defeat would knock Scotland out and a draw may not be enough, given Scotland’s poor goal difference following the 5-1 defeat to Germany on the opening night, while Hungary know a win could still be enough for them to progress despite coming into the final round on zero points.

 Germany are already through thanks to their wins over Scotland and Hungary, while Switzerland reached four points following their opening win over Hungary and draw against Scotland.